Hydra-Chain/hydragon-core-contracts/README.md

 There is a CI script for Github Actions in `.github/workflows/`.
 Currently it runs:

 - linters
-- both test suites (fails if any tests fail)
+- both test suites (if 1 test fail the job fails)
-- coverage report (currently only HH)
+- coverage report (HH & Foundry)
+- gas report
 - Slither

 ### Documentation

 This repo makes use of [Dodoc](https://github.com/primitivefinance/primitive-dodoc), a Hardhat plugin from Primitive Finance which generates Markdown docs on contracts from their natspec.
-The docs are generated on every compile, and can be found in the `docs/` directory.
+The docs are generated on every compile and can be found in the `docs/` directory.